mikefairbank/dlts_paper_code/README.md

         return x
 ```

+In the above code, *self.fixed_targets_input_matrix* plays the role of $\overline{X}$ from the paper, and *x_targets* holds this quantity as it propagates through the layers of the network (i.e. following the chain of red arrows in the above diagram).
+Likewise, *x* holds the quantities propagating through the chain of blue arrows in the diagram.

-Note that in this example, we have to define a subclass from keras.Model, and override the model's "call" method (as above).
-So we have to not only use TSLayers, but also use them in a bespoke Model.
+Note that in this example, we have had to define a subclass from *keras.Model*, and override the model's *call* method (as above).
+So we have to not only use *TSLayer*s, but also use them in a bespoke Model.
 (There is no Keras "Functional API" or "Sequential" method currently available for using these keras target-space layers.
-It's a pretty unusual demand we are placing on Keras layers here, so it requires fully overriding Keras.Model to achieve what we want).
+It's a pretty unusual demand we are placing on Keras layers here, so it requires fully overriding *keras.Model* to achieve what we want).

-The above code snippet allows you to mix TSLayers with ordinary Keras.Layers.
-For example we might want a TSConv2D layer followed by an ordinary Flatten layer, or ordinary MaxPool layer; so the above "if isinstance" statement allows that to happen.
+The above code snippet allows you to mix *TSLayer*s with ordinary *keras.Layers*.
+For example we might want a *TSConv2D* layer followed by an ordinary *Flatten* layer, or ordinary *MaxPool* layer; so the above "if isinstance" statement allows that to happen.

-In the above code self.fixed_targets_input_matrix plays the role of $\overline{X}$ from the paper, and then x_targets holds this quantity as it propagates through the layers of the network (i.e. following the chain of red arrows in the above diagram).
+###What should you choose for the *fixed_targets_input_matrix*, $\overline{X}$?

+This question is discussed in detail in section 3.1 of the paper.

+Most importantly, this matrix must be fixed, and it must be a representative sample of the kind of inputs that will be passing through the neural network.

+In the code examples in this repository, for the CNN datasets used (e.g. MNIST, CIFAR10, etc), we chose $\overline{X}$ to be the first 100 training images of the datasets.
+For the two-spirals example, we used the entire training set (since the training set in that example only has a small number of instances).
+For the IMDB RNN example, we used a random (fixed) noise matrix.

+In Fig 7 of the paper, we show that if the number of input vectors in $\overline{X}$ is too small, then performance can degrade.
+However, on the other hand, you might *want* fewer input vectors in $\overline{X}$, as this will have a property of forcing your neural network's weight matrices to all become fairly low rank (which might have desirable properties for generalisation).

-### Understanding ts_layers.py
+### Understanding *ts_layers.py*

 The key step of the target space method, i.e. solving which weights matrix best achieves the desired "target" outputs for a given layer, requires the solution of a least-squares matrix equation.
 This appears in equations (6) and (7) of the paper.
-This step is performed by the following lines of ts_layers.calculate_internal_weight_matrix:
+This step is performed by the following (simplification of the) code from the various *ts_layers.calculate_internal_weight_matrix* methods:

 ```
     from tensorflow.linalg import lstsq